Some investors buy properties and rent them out to receive rental income. Those properties require a huge amount of capital up front.

 By investing in real estate investment trusts (REITs) instead, investors can invest a small amount and still receive a juicy monthly income.
 Additionally, a professional management team takes care of the properties and the tenants, so you don’t have to.

-Furthermore, by buying REITs you diversify your portfolio immediately because they typically own and operate hundreds of properties.
+Furthermore, by buying REITs, you diversify your portfolio immediately because REITs typically own and operate hundreds of properties.

 How to receive $1,000 in monthly income

 Buying 8,533 units of RioCan REIT at $24 per unit would cost a total of $204,792.
 You’d receive $1,000 per month, a yield of 5.86%.